-Dell Inspiron 24 5000: Best for security

-The Dell Inspiron 24 5000 is an all-in-one desktop PC that runs Windows and comes with lots of power onboard as well as the peace of mind knowing that this is Dell.
-That not only means lots of security online but also multiple options to get cover for the physical device in case there are issues.
-It's also backed by lots of customer support.

-Two | The build quality is high and this looks great with that metallic finish and edge-to-edge display.
+The build quality is high and this looks great with that metallic finish and edge-to-edge display.
 It certainly appears more premium than the price would suggest.
 The built-in webcam has a slide-across cover that is a nice privacy touch.
 The microphone is built-in and works well, and it comes with a wireless keyboard and mouse so you're set to go right from setup of this Windows machine.

 3. HP Pavilion All-In-One 24 : Best for graphics

 The HP Pavilion All-in-One 24 is a complete packed PC that offers some serious powerful performance specs.
 Consequently, this AMD Ryzen-powered machine is good for graphics editing, gaming, and crucially, for teachers' multitasking.

 The mighty 24-inch display is Full HD with a decent level of brightness, plus you get a privacy webcam that's high quality and is backed by an impressive quad-microphone.
 All of that makes for very high-quality video classes that can easily be seen, with the entire class on one screen.
 Audio is great too, thanks to a powerful front-facing speaker that's been tuned by specialist B&O.

-The included mouse and keyboard aren't wireless, but with very few other gripes to speak of, this is an impressive Windows PC that justifies its price.
+The included mouse and keyboard aren't wireless, yet with very few other gripes to speak of, this is an impressive Windows PC that justifies its price.

 4. Dell Inspiron 24 5000: Best for security

 The Dell Inspiron 24 5000 is an all-in-one desktop PC that runs Windows and comes with lots of power onboard as well as the peace of mind knowing that this is Dell.
-That means lots of security online and multiple options to get cover for the physical device in case there are issues.
+That means strong security online and multiple options to get cover for the physical device in case there are issues.
 It's also backed by extensive customer support.